 - Appointing advisory groups and committees to provide assistance to the Authority to carry out the purposes and objectives of the ABC Law.

 Administrative control over the agency rests with the Chairman.
 The Chairman can perform any administrative duties that are not specifically vested by the ABC Law with the Full Board.
 Among the powers expressly given to the Chairman are: presiding over Full Board meetings; and prescribing the forms for license and permit applications.

 In 2012, amendments were made to the provisions of the ABC Law regarding the respective powers of the Full Board and the Chairman.
 As a result, certain powers that had rested with the Full Board were shifted to the Chairman.
 Those powers include: hiring and firing staff; overseeing the Alcohol Training Awareness Program (discussed elsewhere in this document); and the submission of annual reports.
 In addition, the Chairman’s administrative powers were clarified to include budgetary and fiscal matters.

-On June 20, 2018, Lily M. Fan was confirmed by the New York State Senate as Commissioner of the New York State Liquor Authority.
 Ms. Fan, a graduate of Yale College and Yale Law School, was born in Hong Kong and speaks fluent Cantonese.
-She is a New York City resident and was appointed a member of Community Board 4 in Manhattan in 2015.
-She served as the Board’s Co-Secretary from 2016 to 2017.
+Ms. Fan is a New York City resident who previously served as a member of Community Board 4 in Manhattan in 2015 and served as the Board’s Co-Secretary from 2016 to 2017.

 Senior Agency Staff